-The loss or partial loss of existing community facilities will not be supported unless it can be demonstrated that the facility is no longer valued or of use to the village and has no prospect of being brought back into use, or is to be replaced by a new facility of at least an equivalent standard.
-Proposals which enhance and improve existing community facilities will be supported.
+The loss or partial loss of existing community facilities will not be supported unless it can be demonstrated that any facility which is to be lost is no longer valued or of use to the village and has no prospect of being brought back into use, or is to be replaced by a new facility within the parish of at least an equivalent standard.
+Proposals which enhance and improve existing community facilities will also be supported.
 New community facilities will be encouraged providing they are compatible with existing neighbourhood uses.

-This Plan has identified the following assets which are of significance in maintaining the social, economic and environmental viability of the community (see Map 7, page 18):
+Residents have identified the following assets which are of significance in maintaining the social, economic and environmental well being of the community (see Map 7, page 18).
+All of them are accessible to, and are enjoyed by, the whole Parish community.

 - a) St Mary's Church

 - b) the village shop

 - c) the post office

 - d) the health centre

 - e) the public house

-- f) the village hall and social club
+- f) the village hall, meeting rooms, kitchen and social club

 - g) the sports pavilion

 - h) the primary school

 - i) the pre-school

+- j) the Methodist Church, meeting room and kitchen

-Community assets will be supported, where appropriate, through the use of Community Infrastructure Levy which allows the Parish Council considerable in freedom in using the funding to support development in the local community.
+Community assets will be funded where appropriate, through use of Community Infrastructure Levy which allows the Parish Council considerable freedom in using the funding to support development in the local community and to identify priorities.